New Sustaining Member

 For more information, contact Lynn Rubinstein, Executive Director.

 Seriously, NERC has made the decision to attend its Fall Conference an easy one.
 First, we’ve filled the agenda with speakers who are specialists about the state and future of Northeast MRFs; MRF trends; contracting with haulers and MRFs; municipalities engaging in contracting best management practices; MRF safety, technology, and economics; the impact of growing ecommerce on MRF operations; and tackling contamination.
-Take a look at the Agenda for more details about the speakers, sessions, and schedule.

 Second, we have scheduled the Conference to begin on October 30th and end by noon on October 31st, so you can still make it home for the Trick-or-Treaters.
 And, the Conference is taking place in Rocky Hill, Connecticut, which is easily accessible from Interstate 91 and the Bradley Airport in Windsor Locks, Connecticut.
 Go to the Sheraton Hartford South Hotel to book your room under NERC’s room block rate.